LumiGuide/haskell-opencv/README.md

 Policies
 --------

 In haskell-opencv we use the most precise types for integer arguments.
 OpenCV uses int which is a 32-bit integer.
-So in Haskell we have to use Int32 instead of Int for the width and height.
+So in Haskell we have to use Int32 instead of Int for, eg. width and height.